benovamurat/Vector-Autoregression-Analysis-with-Javascript/README.md

 ## Files

 - `index.html`: The main HTML file containing the user interface and script references.
-- `vector_autoregression.js`: The JavaScript file containing the VectorAutoregression class definition and analysis functions.
+The JavaScript (inline) containing the VectorAutoregression class definition and analysis functions.
-- `styles.css`: The CSS file containing styles for the HTML elements.

 ## Contributing